 the Soil Nitrogen and pH Protocol below.

 You will collect three soil cores per plot and place them in one sample bag.
 Three cores will better capture the variability that exists within a plot.
 There are eight different plots in each block of plots (see the schematic below), so you will collect a total of eight sample bags per block.
 The position of the different experimental treatments (plots) within each block varies from school district to school district to “randomize away” any consistent position effects, such as always having one particular treatment in a sunny southwest corner.
-The plot treatment layout for each block is indicated by the block layout-sticker at the bottom of the sign at one corner of each block
+The plot treatment layout for each block is indicated by the block layout-sticker at the bottom of the sign at one corner of each block.

 Timeline/Frequency